eegt/yahtzee/README.txt

    the file and abandon your changes is useful to know.)

    A tutorial in git is beyond the scope here... if you're not familiar with it do some reading.
-Eventually you'll need to create a pull request to merge your changes.
+Right now you're not connected to the remote repo;
+   everything you've done is local.
+If you plan to submit any pull requests to the remote repo, you'll need to push your branch upstream at some point.

 3. Okey-dokey.
 Now, to update your own yahtzee player, edit the file yahtzeePlayerMyname.c with your logic to re-roll dice and score your